 An existing foundation may be used when rebuilding a house provided the foundation is in good condition and capable of supporting the imposed loads.
 A professional engineer may be required to confirm if reuse of the existing foundation is appropriate.

-Why do I need a Building Permit?
-What happens if I don’t get one?
+What happens if I don’t get a building permit?

 By authority of the Building Code Act, a property owner is required to obtain a Permit prior to construction or renovation.
 Obtaining a Building Permit ensures that the minimum standards for health and safety, fire protection, structural adequacy, energy performance, and accessibility are met.
 Failure to obtain a Building Permit for construction may result in enforcement under the authority of the Building Code Act and, in the case of a building failure or loss, insurance coverages may be void.